eclipse-theia/theia/doc/Developing.md

 In order to look up `server-name` run the backend server with `--log-level=debug` flag to enable logging of IPC servers instantiation.
 You should be able to see message of `[${server-name}: ${server-PID}]: IPC started` format, like `[nsfw-watcher: 37557] IPC started`.

+### Debug the plugin host

+  - Pass `--hosted-plugin-inspect=9339` arg to the backend server from the command line.
+    - Instead you can run `Launch Backend` launch configuration which is already preconfigured.
+  - Open the debug view and run the `Attach to Plugin Host` launch configuration.
+    - It connects to the plugin host if at least one extension is detected, otherwise it timeouts after 60s.
+    - If you want to debug the activation then enable `stopOnEntry` flag.
+  - Open the browser page.

 ## Profiling